MicrosoftLearning/advanced-gen-ai/Instructions/01-foundation-model.md

 ---
 lab:
-    title: 'Explore foundation models in the model catalog of Azure Machine Learning'
+  title: Explore foundation models in the model catalog of Azure Machine Learning
+  description: Large Language Models (LLMs) used for Natural Language Processing (NLP)
+    can be costly to train.
+To save time and effort, you can use open source models that are pre-trained on a large corpus of text.
+Many open source LLMs are available as foundation models in the model catalog of Azure Machine Learning.
+  duration: 5 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Machine Learning
 ---

 # Explore foundation models in the model catalog of Azure Machine Learning